OpenResearchInstitute/ka9q-sdr/INSTALLING.md

+# Installing ka9q-sdr

-The ka9q-radio package is primarily designed for Debian Linux, including the Raspbian variant for the Raspberry Pi.
+The ka9q-sdr package is primarily designed for Debian Linux, including the Raspbian variant for the Raspberry Pi.

 Most but not all of the programs will also build and run on Mac OSX,